lmc-eu/spirit-design-system/docs/contributtion/feature-flags.md

 | Flag | Description | Default | SASS flag |
 | ---- | ----------- | ------- | --------- |

-## Turning on feature flags in SASS
+## Turning on Feature Flags in SASS

 In SASS, you can enable feature flags in any of your stylesheets.
 Most often this is done at the root/entrypoint stylesheet.
+You can enable or disable them by loading the `feature-flags` module with a configuration.
+You have to do this **before** loading any other Spirit Web SCSS file.

+Example with fictional feature flag to enable fullscreen modal:

 ```sass
 @use '~@lmc-eu/spirit-web/scss/settings/feature-flags' with (